LambdaSharp/LambdaSharpTool/Docs/FolderStructure.md

 </Project>
 ```

-Furthermore, the function handler SHOULD be in a class called `Function` and the method SHOULD be called `FunctionHandler`.
+Furthermore, the function handler should be in a class called `Function` and the method should be called `FunctionHandler`.
 When different, the function configuration will need to explicitly list the name of the function handler using the `Handler` setting.

 In order for the λ# tool to work properly the .NET Core project file must contain a reference to `Amazon.Lambda.Tools`.